Latest TCR Update

 Developments over recent years, such as load management and the use of on-site generation, has seen users make substantial reductions in this peak demand use.
 This has been so successful that the network operators are now concerned that they are not bringing in enough money to cover their overheads.

-In order to tackle the above concerns, Ofgem has developed a new pricing structure, Targeted Charging Review (TCR), which is being introduced in April 2022 and is designed to recover costs more fairly across everyone who uses the network.
+In order to tackle the above concerns, Ofgem has developed a new pricing structure, Targeted Charging Review (TCR), which was set to be introduced in April 2022 (Now April 2023) and is designed to recover costs more fairly across everyone who uses the network.

 TCR will introduce fixed banded prices, determined at the end of 2020 and based on annual usage for domestic customers, and supply voltage and Available Capacity for larger customers.
 This will mean that consumers of a similar type in the same geographic area will pay the same charge towards network costs and this will be recovered in 12 equal monthly instalments.
 Peak winter demand is no longer a factor in determining the costs.
 Whilst full details of the pricing structure are yet to be finalised the aim is to increase the overall income, so clearly some customers will be paying more, but many will be largely unaffected and there will also be some customers who are better off.